-The concept of scalable design requires relatively long circuit traces between ADC and digital unit which captures the data and performs the computations.
+The above mentioned concept of scalable design requires relatively long circuit traces between ADC and digital unit which captures the data and performs the computations.
 The long distance between the digital processing unit and the analog-to-digital conversion unit has an advantage in noise retention typically produced by digital circuits.
-Those digital circuits, such as FPGA or other flip-flops block and circuit traces, usually work at high frequencies and emit wide-band noise with relatively low power.
+Those digital circuits, such as FPGA, Ethernet or other flip-flops blocks and circuit traces, usually work at high frequencies and emit wide-band noise with relatively low power.
 In such cases any increase in a distance between the noise source and analog signal source increase S/N significantly.
 However, at the same time a long distance brings problems with the digital signal transmission between ADC and computational unit.
-This obstacle should be resolved more easily in free-space than on board routing.
-The high-quality differential signalling shielded cables should be used.
+But this obstacle should be resolved more easily in free-space than on board routing.
+The high-quality differential signalling shielded cables should be used such as massively produced and cheap SATA cables.
 This technology has two advantages over PCB signal routing.
 First, it can use twisted pair of wires for leak inductance suppression in signal path and second, the twisted pair may additionally be shielded by uninterrupted metal foil.